Key Takeaways

 Risk Capacity

-The degree to which you can financially afford to see short-term declines in the value of your investment accounts determines your rick capacity.
-For example, investors who are fortunate enough to have surpassed their savings goals or those who do not foresee ever needing to make withdrawals from their accounts can have high risk capacity.
-Those who risk missing their savings goals due to a severe market downturn may have lower risk capacity.
+Risk capacity is your ability to handle short-term declines in your investment accounts.
+For example, investors who have already exceeded their savings goals or do not expect to need withdrawals soon may have a higher risk capacity.
+Those who could fall short of their goals during a market downturn may have a lower risk capacity.

 Desired Rate of Return